You’d call it lost but that’s such an ugly word. Lost. What you are, where you are.

 “Where do I drop the car?”

 “Oh.
 I. Haven’t figured that out.”
 You reach for your phone to search for tire deals then you remember this paycheck is already spoken for.
 You’ll have to get the money from somewhere.
 “Home.
 That’s simpler.”

 No tires, no cash.
 The coming week just got a lot more complicated.
 Starting with the processing of this impossible evening.

-It’s so late, only the streetlights are on in your neighborhood.
+It’s so late, only the streetlights are on.

 When your car is kneeling outside your own door and the truck is backing away, you call a final thanks and head inside.
-You’re focused on how good it will feel to collapse on the couch, so you don’t notice the truck pacing you, until Steve rasps your name.
+You’re focused on how good it will feel to collapse, so you don’t notice the truck pacing you, until Steve rasps your name.

-“Alice,” he says your name with relish.
+“Alice!” he says with relish.
 “I’ve got old spares at the shop.
 How about I drop a couple by in the morning?”